Western kingbird: Distribution and habitat

 The breeding habitat is open areas in western North America.
 The increased presence of trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated the range expansion of the western kingbird, as well as range expansions of many other species of birds.

+Instances of hybridization with the closely related Eastern Kingbird (Tyrannus tyrannus) have been reported.
+Hybridization between the two species may become more frequent as the expanding range of the Western Kingbird increasingly overlaps with that of the Eastern Kingbird.

 Behavior

 The name kingbird is derived from their "take-charge" behavior.
-These birds aggressively defend their territory, even against much larger birds such as hawks.
-They will attack humans, livestock, and pets when they think their young are in danger.
+These birds aggressively defend their territory and will harass larger birds such as ravens or hawks if they stray too close to their nests.

 Kingbirds make a sturdy cup nest in a tree or shrub, sometimes on top of a pole or other man-made structure.
 Three to five white, creamy, or pinkish eggs with heavy blotches of brown, black, or lavender are laid and incubated for 12 to 14 days.
 Due to the small size of the nest, and the chicks' rapid rate of growth, most of them are pushed out of the nest, due to overcrowding, before they are fully feathered and able to fly.

 They wait on an open perch and fly out to catch insects such as bees, robber flies, winged ants, grasshoppers, and spiders.
 They are also known to eat berries, buckthorn/sumac, and poison ivy seeds.

 These birds migrate in flocks to Florida and the Pacific coast of southern Mexico and Central America.

 Sound

-The song is a squeaky chatter, sometimes compared to a squeaky toy.
-The call is a sharp loud whit.
-It occasionally sings before sunrise.
+Vocalizations from this species often consist of a long series of squeaky bubbling calls, sometimes compared to a squeaky toy.
+Another common vocalization is a loud accented kip call.